ROCm/omnitrace/docs/how-to/understanding-omnitrace-output.rst

 Configuring the Omnitrace output
 ========================================

-Omnitrace includes a core set of settings for controlling the format and contents of the output files.
+Omnitrace includes a core set of options for controlling the format and contents of the output files.
 For additional information, see the guide on :doc:`configuring runtime options <./configuring-runtime-options>`.